 In terms of environmental protection, in the EU under the EU Biocidal Products Regulation (Regulation (EU) 528/2012), pest control products are regulated, and it covers a wide range of products such as disinfectants.

-In the UK, pesticide regulation falls under the Health & Safety Executive and there is also the Control of Pesticides Regulation which covers varies pest control product, while in the US the Environmental Protection Agency monitors and assesses biocides chemicals to define tolerance and assess the risks from exposure to pesticides.
+In the UK, pesticide regulation falls under the Health & Safety Executive and there is also the Control of Pesticides Regulation which covers various pest control products, while in the US the Environmental Protection Agency monitors and assesses biocides chemicals to define tolerance and assess the risks from exposure to pesticides.

 It is also often forgotten that pest control can be a pre-requisite program that supports HACCP as well.